 A novice investor sticking to low-volatility, low-risk assets could easily lose all their money on transaction charges by trading too frequently.
 The same investor could lose everything in a volatile market by not trading often enough or failing to monitor the market, which can change in a moment.
 There’s a good reason that investing is a full-time job for many people.

 Different kinds of investments will carry their own risk profiles.
 Investing in managed funds can be stable and predictable.
 However, they’re best for sensible financial planning because a team of professionals makes the day-to-day decisions.
-Many hobby investors choose to invest in spreads, pairs, currencies or CFD’s (contracts for difference).
+Many hobby investors choose to invest in cryptocurrencies, spreads, pairs, currencies, CFD’s (contracts for difference).
 These trades can move very quickly, so they might be exciting but carry extremely high risk — and you can even lose more than was originally invested.

 Seek investment advice from the right place